 - Data Submission.
 Data collected by a principal investigator instrument with ARM support is required to be quality-assured, documented, and released to the ARM Data Center through the External Data Center as soon as possible after collection, but no later than 6 months from the date of completion of the field campaign.
 See Submitting Field Campaign Data and Metadata.

-- Acknowledgement of ARM Facility Support.
+- Acknowledgement of ARM Support.
 Investigators who receive ARM support for their campaign should use the following acknowledgment: